AP source: QB Fitzpatrick agrees to sign with Washington - WTMJ

 AP Sports Writer

-Fitzpatrick — or “FitzMagic” — gives Washington more experience at football’s most important position after it released Alex Smith.
+Fitzpatrick — who has earned the “FitzMagic” nickname for his late-game heroics late into his 30s — gives Washington more experience at football’s most important position after it released AP Comeback Player of the Year Alex Smith.
 The team now has Fitzpatrick, journeyman-turned-playoff standout Taylor Heinicke and coach Ron Rivera favorite Kyle Allen under contract at quarterback.

 The Harvard graduate who was a seventh-round pick, 250th overall, in the same 2005 draft where Smith went first, has since appeared in 165 NFL games, all in the regular season.
 He has 223 touchdowns, 179 interceptions and thrown for 34,977 yards.